S Pass vs Work Permit in Singapore: Key Differences Explained

 Getting the pass category right from the start saves you money on levies, ensures you stay compliant with MOM quotas, and helps you attract the right kind of talent for the job.

-Dr. Qiao YuFei
+Dr. Qiao Yufei

-Dr. Qiao Yufei holds a Medical Doctor Degree in Clinical Medicine and extensive experience across specialties such as Emergency Medicine, General Surgery, and Urology.
-Passionate about family-centered healthcare, she is dedicated to promoting well-being and empowering individuals to lead healthier, happier lives.
+Dr. Qiao Yufei holds a Medical Doctor Degree in MBBS with extensive experience across Emergency Medicine, General Surgery, and Urology.
+Passionate about family-centred healthcare, she is dedicated to promoting well-being and empowering individuals to lead healthier, happier lives.

 Learn more about Dr. Qiao Yufei